gkovalechyn/subgen/README.md

 # What is this?

-This will transcribe your personal media on a Plex, Emby, or Jellyfin server to create subtitles (.srt) from audio/video files with the following languages: https://github.com/McCloudS/subgen#audio-languages-supported-via-openai and transcribe or translate them into english.
-It can also be used as a Whisper provider in Bazarr (See below instructions).
-It technically has support to transcribe from a foreign langauge to itself (IE Japanese > Japanese, see [TRANSCRIBE_OR_TRANSLATE](https://github.com/McCloudS/subgen#variables)).
-It is currently reliant on webhooks from Jellyfin, Emby, Plex, or Tautulli.
-This uses stable-ts and faster-whisper which can use both Nvidia GPUs and CPUs.
+This is a stripped-down fork of [McCloudS/subgen](https://github.com/McCloudS/subgen) focused exclusively on the **Bazarr Whisper provider** use case.
+It exposes `/asr` and `/detect-language` endpoints compatible with the [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) API that Bazarr uses.
+All Plex/Jellyfin/Emby/Tautulli webhook functionality has been removed.
+It uses stable-ts and faster-whisper (or a HuggingFace Transformers model) and supports both Nvidia GPUs and CPUs.

 # Why?